cpske/ISP/software-process/index.md

 > A *task* focuses on a small, but well-defined objective (e.g. conducting a
 > unit test) that has a tangible outcome.

-He also writes that:
+and:
-> ... a process is not a rigid prescription for how to build software
+> ... a process is not a rigid prescription for how to build software.
 > Rather, it is an adaptable approach that enables the software team
 > to pick and choose the appropriate set of actions and tasks.